 Do I have to take the time to brown the butter?

 Nope!
-It adds a deeper, more complex flavor.
+It’s optional, but this important step adds a unique depth of flavor, and a brown color and nutty flavor.
 But it’s totally not necessary!
-When you brown butter, it evaporates off some of the liquid, so you’ll need to reduce the amount of butter to 2 sticks if you don’t brown the butter in order to keep your liquid levels at the same amount.
+When you brown butter, it evaporates off some of the water content, so you’ll need to reduce the amount of butter to 2 sticks if you don’t brown the butter in order to keep your liquid levels at the same amount.

 If you’ve never tried browned butter though, you should.
 You’ll be in for a treat!